downfromthetrees/the_magic_eye/README.md

     "removeBlacklisted": {},

-Images can be blacklisted permanently by removing a thread and making a **distinguished** comment in it with this format:
+Images can be blacklisted by removing a thread and making a **distinguished** comment in it with this format:

     [](#start_removal)